MoeAlomar/holbertonschool-hbnb/UML_Diagrams/Documentation_Compilation.md

 ## 📊 Package Diagram

-Below is the high-level package diagram created using Mermaid.js, showcasing the three layers, their key components, and their dependencies:
+Below is the high-level package diagram, showcasing the three layers, their key components, and their dependencies:

 ![IMG_20250604_130944_008(1)](https://github.com/user-attachments/assets/8a2b7574-bb6c-4a8a-81f4-482a1f3f2270)